California Penal Code §§ 288.2(a)(1) and (2) – Showing or Sending Harmful Material to Seduce a Minor

 Possession Of Child Pornography

-In California, Possession Of Child Pornography (CPC §311.1(a)) occurs when anyone causes an image or recording of a person under eighteen performing sexual acts to be brought into the state or made here.
+In California, Possession of Child Pornography (CPC §311.1(a)) occurs when anyone causes an image or recording of a person under eighteen performing sexual acts to be brought into the state or made here.
 Child pornography cannot be shared, sold, or exhibited in California.
 Anyone who does knowing that a minor under eighteen is featured in sexual material violates the Penal Code.

 CPC §311.1(a) is a “wobbler” offense; depending upon the facts, prosecutors can charge it either as a Felony or a Misdemeanor.
 The crime is related to Showing or Sending Harmful Material to A Minor because both crimes can involve displaying harmful material to minors.